Cinderblook/vSphere-WinServ-Deployment/README.md

     - `packer init -upgrade ws2022.pkr.hcl`
 - Then apply the Packer configuration to create the Windows Server 2022 Image
     - `packer build -timestamp-ui -force -var-file=myvarfile.json ws2022.pkr.hcl`
-* This packer execute pulls the newest windows server 2022 eval .iso from microsoft populates it into the vSphere environment, in the specified datacenter/cluster/host/datastore
+* This packer execute pulls the newest windows server datacenter 2022 eval .iso from microsoft populates it into the vSphere environment, in the specified datacenter/cluster/host/datastore
 * It then runs commands to: Grab DHCP, Updates the image, Enables SSH, Enables RDP, Configures necessary firewall settings, sets passwords/usernames, & installs VMware Tools to base image
 * Additionally, it will install [Chocolatey](https://chocolatey.org/) for packages, notepad++, Edge, & 7-zip
   <br>